The Hart Lottery was launched in 2017 to benefit good causes in Hart by providing a great way to raise additional funds.

 Hart Lottery tickets cost just £1 each and 60p goes back to local good cause.
 This compares to just 28p of every £1 contributed by the National Lottery.
 Lottery draws take place at 8pm on Saturdays.

-Players can nominate a specific good cause to benefit in which case 50 pence of their £1 ticket goes to that nominated good cause.
+When you buy a ticket you can choose a specific good cause to benefit in which case 50 pence of your £1 ticket goes to that chosen good cause, and 10p goes to the Hart Central Fund.
 Each ticket has a 1 in 50 chance of winning a prize every week.
 This includes an incredible £25,000 jackpot prize if all six numbers are matched, as well as various other cash prizes.

-Players also have the option of choosing the Hart Community Fund when they buy a ticket.
-The Councils Cabinet has agreed that money from this fund will be distributed on an annual basis between the Chairman's charities for that year.
-The charities for 2017/18 which may be eligible for these funds can be viewed at www.hart.gov.uk/chairman-council-2017.
+You also have the option of choosing the Hart Central Fund.
+Money from this fund is distributed on an annual basis between the Chairman's charities for that year.
+The charities for each year which may be eligible for these funds can be viewed at www.hart.gov.uk/chairman-council-2017.

 You can buy tickets and support your local good cause at www.hartlottery.co.uk.

 Are you involved in a local good cause?

 The Lottery is free for good causes but to be considered to join the scheme you must meet the following criteria :